Central Europe: Central Europe behind the Iron Curtain

-Following World War II, large parts of Europe that were culturally and historically Western became part of the Eastern bloc.
-Czech author Milan Kundera (emigrant to France) thus wrote in 1984 about the "Tragedy of Central Europe" in the New York Review of Books.
+Following World War II, parts of Central Europe became part of the Eastern Bloc.
 The boundary between the two blocks was called the Iron Curtain.
-Consequently, the English term Central Europe was increasingly applied only to the westernmost former Warsaw Pact countries (East Germany, Poland, Czechoslovakia, Hungary) to specify them as communist states that were culturally tied to Western Europe.
-This usage continued after the end of the Warsaw Pact when these countries started to undergo transition.
+Austria, Switzerland and Yugoslavia remained neutral.

 The post-World War II period brought blocking of research on Central Europe in the Eastern Bloc countries, as its every result proved the dissimilarity of Central Europe, which was inconsistent with the Stalinist doctrine.
 On the other hand, the topic became popular in Western Europe and the United States, much of the research being carried out by immigrants from Central Europe.
 Following the Fall of Communism, publicists and historians in Central Europe, especially the anti-communist opposition, returned to their research.

-According to Karl A. Sinnhuber (Central Europe: Mitteleuropa: Europe Centrale: An Analysis of a Geographical Term) most Central European states were unable to preserve their political independence and became Soviet Satellite Europe.
-Besides Austria, only the marginal European states of Finland and Yugoslavia preserved their political sovereignty to a certain degree, being left out of any military alliances in Europe.
+According to Karl A. Sinnhuber (Central Europe: Mitteleuropa: Europe Centrale: An Analysis of a Geographical Term) most Central European states were unable to preserve their political independence and became Soviet satellites.
+Besides Austria, Switzerland and Yugoslavia, only the marginal European states of Cyprus, Finland, Malta and Sweden preserved their political sovereignty to a certain degree, being left out of any military alliances in Europe.

 The opening of the Iron Curtain between Austria and Hungary at the Pan-European Picnic on 19 August 1989 then set in motion a peaceful chain reaction, at the end of which there was no longer an East Germany and the Eastern Bloc had disintegrated.
 It was the largest escape movement from East Germany since the Berlin Wall was built in 1961.
 After the picnic, which was based on an idea by Otto von Habsburg to test the reaction of the USSR and Mikhail Gorbachev to an opening of the border, tens of thousands of media-informed East Germans set off for Hungary.
 The leadership of the GDR in East Berlin did not dare to completely block the borders of their own country and the USSR did not respond at all.

 This broke the bracket of the Eastern Bloc and Central Europe subsequently became free from communism.